Warning: Undefined array key "file" in /home/fitlrfke/public_html/wp-includes/media.php on line 1676

 I highly recommend the Tactical Barbell II conditioning program for athletes looking to improve their overall cardiovascular fitness as well as body conditioning.
 There’s a ton of exercises for you to choose from.
 But unlike most fitness programs, they don’t throw a bunch of HIIT programs at you right off the bat.
 It’s more of LISS, which progresses into HIIT.
 You will be able to run a 5K without even batting an eyelid.

 Oh you are going to lose fat.
-You may or may not gain muscle depending on your diet and your intensity.
+You may or may not gain muscle depending on your diet (eating healthy foods and safe meal replacement products) and your intensity.
+As long as you won't be doing this workout 7 days a week, you can slot in a day or two of cardio to build muscle.
 Other easier exercises you can do to help you lose weight by putting enough pressure on your body include T-bar rows or shrimp squats.

 Your confidence will skyrocket.
-You will be a fitter and better athlete ready to tackle anything that comes your way.
+You will be a fitter and better athlete ready to not only take on more rigorous workouts like smith machine squat, out of the gym bouts like arm wrestling, or just about anything that comes your way.

 Recommended Equipment You Will Need to Get Started

 If you plan to run TB 1 for strength, it is highly recommended that you have a rack, a bench, a pull up bar, a full-sized barbell and enough weight to consistently stay at 90-95% of your 1RM.